-Whatever your reason to choose Finland is – whether you are interested in observing the Finnish education system in practice, you are fond of the nature and looking forward to see the Northern Lights or you love the Finnish music – we hope that you will have a positive experience in Suomi, Finland!
+Whatever your reason to choose Finland is – whether you are interested in observing the Finnish education system in practice, you are fond of nature and looking forward to seeing the Northern Lights or you love the Finnish music – we hope that you will have a positive experience in Suomi, Finland!
 We welcome volunteers to Finland for 6–12 months.

 We invite you to take the time to learn and experience living in Finland as a volunteer!
 The aim of the voluntary work periods is to create grass-root level contacts and understanding among people with different kinds of backgrounds.

 Work done by volunteers is important and valuable – work that probably otherwise would be left undone.
-Instead of monetary compensation, volunteer receive an intercultural learning experience.
+Instead of monetary compensation, volunteers receive an intercultural learning experience.

 The volunteer brings stimulation and fresh views to the everyday working life of the voluntary workplace.
 Both the volunteer and the work community have a great chance for intercultural learning and language exercise.
 Maailmanvaihto’s volunteers have, for instance, given many disabled people a chance to experience international contacts which otherwise would not have been possible.

 We coordinate two voluntary work programs in Finland:

 The differences between the two are the volunteers’ countries of origin and the funding of the program.
-ICYE program is meant for volunteers coming from ICYE countries outside Europe, and the volunteers take care of the program costs themselves, whereas ESC volunteering is meant mainly for young Europeans and is funded by the EU.
+The ICYE program is meant for volunteers coming from ICYE countries outside Europe, and the volunteers take care of the program costs themselves, whereas the European Solidarity Corps volunteering is meant mainly for young Europeans and is funded by the European Union.

-Maailmanvaihto’s volunteers work in non-profit communities or other organizations able to offer meaningful activities and guidance to volunteers – day care centers, schools, civic organisations, foster homes for disabled or the elderly, schools and workshops for people with special needs, cultural centers, youth centers and eco-centers, for instance.
+Maailmanvaihto’s volunteers work in non-profit communities or other organizations able to offer meaningful activities and guidance to volunteers – day care centers, schools, civic organizations, foster homes for disabled or the elderly, schools and workshops for people with special needs, cultural centers, youth centers and eco-centers, for instance.